top of page

 Yosemite National Park is one of the most breathtaking places on Earth - it's home to the largest waterfall in North America and a mountain that looks like its been cut in half.
 It's a mecca for photographers, hiking lovers and the world centre of rock climbing.

 4 million people visited Yosemite in 2018 and all of them can find solitude.
 Yosemite is the perfect escape from the hustle and bustle of big cities - it's a hub for intense adventures, climbing, skiing, backpacking and camping.
-The best part is that there is no bad time of year to visit: spring and summer will treat you with jaw-dropping waterfalls and cross-country skiing in the winter.

 One option is reserving campsites.
 Campground reservations become available in one-month blocks up to 5 months in advance.
 Camping in Yosemite itself is great if you have an activity planned the next morning and want to get an early start to your day.
 You will also get access to facilities like garbage and toilets.